cakeoomoo/binarypinja/README.md

 ## FEATURE:

-- output CSVfiles
+- Output CSVfiles
-    - [dirname].csv :  extract entrypoint for all files
+    - `[dirname].csv`             :  Extract entrypoint for all files
-    - [dirname].bin.csv :  extract binarycode for all files
+    - `[dirname].bin.csv`         :  Extract binarycode for all files
-    - [dirname].allbin.csv :  extract text section for all files
+    - `[dirname].allbin.csv`      :  Extract text section for all files
-    - [dirname].bin.asm.csv :  convert disassembly files for all files
+    - `[dirname].bin.asm.csv`     :  Convert disassembly files for all files
-    - [dirname].bin.asm.repl.csv :  replace to arbitrary code from code of disassembly files for all files
+    - `[dirname].bin.asm.repl.csv`:  Replace to arbitrary code from code of disassembly files for all files

-- output similary comparison with disassembly code by using doc2vec
+- Output similary comparison with disassembly code by using doc2vec
-    - print list on CLI
+    - Print list on CLI

 ### HOW TO INSTALL: